 In 2016, Ben signed a new contract with St. Martin's Press that will continue the Dewey Andreas series as well as begin a new domestic-focused series featuring Rob Tacoma, one of the recurring characters from Ben's books.

-Ben lives in Wellesley, Massachusetts and Small Point, Maine, with his wife, Shannon, and their four children, Charlie, Teddy, Oscar, and Esme.
-They have three English Bulldogs, Mabel, Johnny, and Wrigley.
+Ben lives in Massachusetts and Maine, with his wife and children.
 In his free time, Ben likes doing things with his family, playing and watching hockey, playing tennis, upland bird hunting, downhill and cross-country skiing, golf, cooking, travel, and spending time with friends.